kellanjacobs/midwaypython/README.md

 Each Lesson is in its own folder.
 Each lesson builds on the previous one.

-* 000 Introduction
+* 000 System Setup
-* 001 Hello World
+* 001 Getting Started
-* 002 Using Cookiecutter to get started

 * 003 Turning our app into a python package
 * 004 Application config file
 * 005 DebugToolBar